-However, because Lauterbrunnen itself is somewhat a small town, you can combine your day trip to Lauterbrunnen with a trip to Wengen or Murren.
+However, because Lauterbrunnen itself is somewhat of a small town, you can combine your day trip to Lauterbrunnen with a trip to Wengen or Murren.

 Wengen and Murren are two small car-free villages located near Lauterbrunnen.
 You can visit them by taking a train ride from Lauterbrunnen train station.
 We visited Wengen.
 It was a 10-15 minute train ride with spectacular views over Lauterbrunnen.
 Wengen itself is also very pretty.
-We spent a couple of hours here before returning back to Lauterbrunnen.
+We spent a couple of hours here before returning to Lauterbrunnen.

 Bern is the capital city of Switzerland.
 It is a little over an hour’s drive from Grindelwald, but it was definitely worth the drive.
 The old town is very charming.
 Bern is also known as the city of fountains because of how many beautiful fountains you can find here.

 It also makes a pretty good trip on a rainy day.
 There are about 6 miles of arcades connecting different shops and restaurants.
-You can go all day walking around, covered in rain and enjoying your day.
+You can go all day walking around, covered in the rain and enjoying your day.
 Here are some top destinations in Bern for you to consider.

-BarenPark – is a park in the middle of Bern, located on Aare river, where you can see 3 very big and very healthy bears going about their business.
+BarenPark – is a park in the middle of Bern, located on the Aare river, where you can see 3 very big and healthy bears going about their business.
 Unlike typical zoos you may be used to, these bears have plenty of space to roam around.

-Rose garden – there is a beautiful rose garden in Bern located near the BarenPark.
+Rose garden – a beautiful rose garden in Bern located near the BarenPark.
 Not only do you get to see pretty flowers here, but you can also get a spectacular view of the city of Bern from above.
 There is also a restaurant where you can grab your lunch here.
-As a side note, if you start from Zytglogge or the Rose Garden and walk toward the other destination, you will see many top landmarks, beautiful buildings, river, fountains and shops.
+As a side note, if you start from Zytglogge or the Rose Garden and walk toward the other destination, you will see many top landmarks, beautiful buildings, river, fountains, and shops.
 It is an easy way to see a lot of what the old city has to offer without feeling like you are lost.

 About Grindelwald, Switzerland